 We’ve all seen the videos: Black drivers and other people of color targeted by police, harassed, handcuffed, searched, and worse—all based on a flimsy pretext—like failing to fully stop for a stop sign or not signaling for a turn.
 Increasingly, as the use of cell phone cameras and police body and dash cameras are documenting this abuse of power by law enforcement, it’s becoming ever more clear: Racial profiling is wrong and it must stop.

-Most recently, the video of Des Moines police stopping, handcuffing, and harassing two young Black men, Montray Little and Jared Clinton, has gone viral and sparked outrage.
+One example: The video of Des Moines police stopping, handcuffing, and harassing two young Black men, Montray Little and Jared Clinton, has gone viral and sparked outrage.
 At one point, the officer refuses to even tell Little why he is being stopped.

 Racial Profiling Feeds Racial Disparities

 It’s racial profiling like this that exacerbates racism in our criminal justice system.
 That’s why we’ll once again work with partner organizations, including the NAACP, for meaningful legislation that makes it more difficult for law enforcement to wrongly target people of color.

 Racial profiling happens when law enforcement stop people of color for suspicion of crime based on perceived race, ethnicity, national origin, or religion.
 Law enforcement cannot simply stop a person or pull a car over just because they have a “hunch.”
 After all, one of the core principles of the Fourth Amendment is that the police cannot stop and detain a person without some legal reason.
 They need probable cause, or reasonable suspicion.
 Merely being Black or brown is hardly a legal reason to stop a person.

 But as the videos and individual complaints from people of color show, discriminatory policing in our state continues.
 It’s time to pass meaningful legislation to stop racial profiling.

 Key Elements of Legislation